University of Michigan DEI administrator fired over alleged antisemitic comments plans to take legal action, attorney says

 Klos asked Dawson whether her office works with Jewish students, and she responded that her office did not work with Jewish students because they’re privileged and did not need assistance from the DEI team, according to Klos’ account.
 The other professor stated that the conversation left her “practically shaking,” the memo said.

+“DEI offices have an obligation to serve students facing challenges based on their identities, including Jewish students, many of whom have faced harassment, exclusion, discriminatory comments, and even violence after October 7th,” Klos told CNN on Friday.
+She said Dawson told her “something along the lines that we all know” Jews have no ancestral relationship to Israel.

+Klos declined to further comment about Dawson’s response to the allegations, saying Loyola University asked her to refrain from discussing the incident.

 Dawson, on the other hand, provided a different account of the conversation she had with the two professors.
 Ghannam, her attorney, denied that Dawson said any of the remarks she was accused of, including that Jews had no ancestral claim to Israel.
-Ghannam said the topic of conversation came up when Dawson was asked by the women if she knew the history of the region, and Dawson responded that she has origins in the region but did not ask the professors if they were direct descendants, Ghannam said.
+Ghannam said the topic of conversation came up when Dawson was asked by the women if she knew the history of the region, and Dawson responded she believed multiple groups of people have origins in the region, Ghannam said.

 The university’s handling of the allegations “sets a dangerous precedent,” Ghannam said, adding that it’s unprecedented for the school to hire an external investigator for a lower level administrator instead of addressing it with her direct supervisor and conducting a traditional human resources process.
 She said the law firm’s investigation “leaves out important context,” including that Dawson was responding to questions and framing from the women who approached her.